UltraMessaging/rtlim/README.md

 The TCP protocol has had decades of research and development into loss avoidance algorithms
-(sliding window, slow start, congenstion window, etc.).
+(sliding window, slow start, congestion window, etc.).
-The idea is that you limit the number of in-flight packets using acknowledgements from the receiver(s).
+The idea is that you limit the number of in-flight packets using acknowledgments from the receiver(s).
 This makes the connection receiver-paced.

-But for low-latency, high-fanout applications using multicast, getting ACKs back from receivers doesn't scale well and can introduce latency outliers as the processing of acknowledgements contends with the processing of newly-sent messages, and that contention leads to latency outliers.
+But for low-latency, high-fanout applications using multicast, getting ACKs back from receivers doesn't scale well and can introduce latency outliers as the processing of acknowledgments contend with the processing of newly-sent messages, and that contention leads to latency outliers.
 This is why low-latency multicast protocols are NAK-based,